To Learn More About or Book A Bridge Cruise or Camp, Click HERE and Go to Our Travel Partner's Site!

 This is a difficult concept for most players to understand.
 See if you can follow:

-When you (not "you," but the player with this hand) bid 2bridge card suit, he thought it was natural.
+When you (not "you," but the player with this hand) bid 2, he thought it was natural.
 He is not entitled to hear the alert and be woken up!
 Let me repeat in a different way: He thought he showed diamonds—and he had diamonds.
 When his partner bids hearts, he has to pretend there was no alert.
 So, partner is supposed to have his own heart suit (even though you know from the alert that he thinks he is responding to a transfer).

 So, now with the "unauthorized information" (that's the technical term), you are NOT ENTITLED to continually run from partner's heart bids.
 You have to pretend he is bidding his own hearts.
 I don't know how else to put it--I hope you get it.